 I recommend using fresh sweet corn kernels.
 If you like them cooked a little, steam the corn ear with the green husk on if you can, until the kernels are done.
 I like mine crisper, so I make the Sundal with raw kernels cut from a fresh ear, and allow the to cook just a little longer when they are added to the base spices.

+Are you looking for other Sundal recipes?
 You might also like to try Adzuki Bean (Red Chori) Sundal, Urad Sundal, Channa (Chickpea) Sundal, and Rajma (Kidney Beans) Sundal.
 Or you can make a sundal with White Peas or some Sprouted Green Gram (Mung Bean Sprouts), equally as delicious.
 Explore all of the Sundal Recipes, they are all quick and gorgeous.

 This Sundal makes a great snack and is also perfect for Navarathri and Ganesha Chaturthi for naivedyam or prasadam.
 For snacks it can be eaten alone but make good accompaniments to rotis or curd rice, or with sambar or rasam and rice.
 I even love to eat them for breakfast.

 Sweet Corn Sundal | Indian Sweet Corn Stir Fry

 Serves: 2 – 3 people, depending how you use it

 1 Tblspn grated coconut – use frozen if you can’t use fresh, or soak dried grated coconut and squeeze very dry before using.